 Generally, the reason we look to networking is to be a part of something bigger than ourselves.
-This means joining a group you feel connected with, and that you feel can help you move forward in your skills and shared stories.
-Because we all know the benefits of building connections
+This involves becoming part of a group with which you resonate and believe can support your “networking purpose” because we all know the benefits of building connections.

 The good news is that joining a network is literally only a few clicks away.
-The bad news is that just as with networking live, there is some effort required to keep the connection alive.
+The bad news is that just as with networking in person, there is some effort required to keep the virtual connections alive.

 What kind of virtual network group should you join?

 This is a big question.
-There are SO many groups out there, covering many niches.
-Everything from personal interest items such as crocheting to grilling to professional interest items like Project Managers to Accountants.
-No stone left unturned.
-For this post, I’m going to focus on LinkedIn and finding and sustaining a network connection.
+There are SO many groups out there, covering a variety of niches, from personal interest items such as crocheting or grilling to professional interest topics like Project Managers to Accountants.
+No stone is left unturned.
+For this post, I’m going to focus on networking on LinkedIn and how to find and sustain a network connection.

-First is to find a LinkedIn group you can connect with, both professionally and philosophically.
-I’m not going to join a learning technologies group that is focused on LMS building, because 1) It’s not my thang and 2) I don’t always agree with the concept of having an LMS in place.
+The first step is to find a LinkedIn group you can connect with, both professionally and philosophically.
+I’m not going to join a learning technologies group that is focused on LMS building because it’s not my thang.
+It’s not part of my business solutions.
 So, this group would not be of benefit to me, nor would my contributions benefit them.
-Being part of a group is a give and take relationship.
+Being part of a group is a give-and-take relationship.

 11,703 different groups dedicated to Training and Development